TarsCloud/K8STARS/README.md

 K8STARS is a convenient solution to run TARS services in kubernetes.

 ## Characteristics
--Maintain the native development capability of TARS -Automatic registration and configuration deletion of name service for TARS -Support smooth migration of original TARS services to K8S and other container platforms -Non intrusive design, no coupling relationship with operating environment
+- Maintain the native development capability of TARS
+- Automatic registration and configuration deletion of name service for TARS
+- Support smooth migration of original TARS services to K8S and other container platforms
+- Non intrusive design, no coupling relationship with operating environment

 ## Implementation scheme
 1. Three interfaces are added in the tarsregistry, which are used for automatic registration, heartbeat reporting and node offline.
 For details, please refer to [interface definition](./tarsregistry/protocol/tarsregistry.tars)。